American McGee's Alice

-The game's premise is based on the Lewis Carroll novels Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871), but presents a gloomy, cruel and violent version of the setting.
+The game's premise is based on the Lewis Carroll novels Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871) but presents a gloomy, cruel and violent version of the setting.
 The game centers on the novels' protagonist Alice, whose family is killed in a house fire years before the story of the game takes place.
 After several years of treatment in a psychiatric clinic, the emotionally traumatized Alice makes a mental retreat to Wonderland, which has been disfigured by her injured psyche.

 American McGee's Alice uses the id Tech 3 game engine, which was previously used in Quake III Arena and redesigned for this game by Ritual Entertainment.
-The game was met with positive critical reception, with reviewers commending the high artistic and technical quality of the level design, while criticizing the excessive linearity of the gameplay.
+The game was met with positive critical reception, with reviewers commending the high artistic and technical quality of the level design while criticizing the excessive linearity of the gameplay.
 As of September 2017, American McGee's Alice has sold over 1.5 million copies.
-A sequel, Alice: Madness Returns, was released on June 14, 2011.
+A sequel, Alice: Madness Returns, was released in 2011.

 Gameplay

 American McGee's Alice is a third-person action game in which the player controls the titular character Alice along a linear route.
 Alice can communicate with non-player characters, fight off enemies and bosses, and solve puzzles.
 Along with the basic actions of walking and jogging, Alice can jump, cling to ledges, climb and swing on ropes, swim in water, and glide over columns of steam by using her inflated dress as a makeshift parachute.
 The game can be played at four difficulty levels: "Easy", Medium", "Hard" and "Nightmare".
-The game's levels feature many platforms and other obstacles not based on artificial intelligence, as well as puzzles that require solving for further passage through the game.
+The game's levels feature many platforms and other obstacles not based on artificial intelligence as well as puzzles that require solving for further passage through the game.

 Throughout the game, Alice can obtain up to ten different weapons, known as "toys", for use against enemies.
 Most toys have two modes of use, which differ in the method and strength of the attack.
 The first toy acquired by Alice is the Vorpal Blade, which, along with the Croquet Mallet, can be used for basic melee attacks.
 Toys with longer range include the Ice Wand and an explosive jack-in-the-box.
 One particular toy, the Jabberwock's Eye Staff, is essential to the narrative and is assembled from pieces scattered throughout the setting.
 The game's combat system implements automatic target designation: if an enemy character is nearby, the player's weapon sight is automatically fixed upon that enemy.
 Outside of combat, the sight plays the role of a jump indicator by taking on the shape of two footprints that appear on the surface of any place that Alice would land if she made a jump.